what is an Ability Discount?

 - A supplemental application form that asks specific questions about the Ability Discount

 - Two (2) pieces of contrasting style.
 One piece that is up-tempo and more technically demanding; one piece that is slower, more lyrical.
 These can be two movements of the same piece.
-Overall length of each piece should be between 3-6 minutes.
+The overall length of each piece should be between 3-6 minutes.

 - Two (2) scales of your choice (2 octaves for senior high students, 1 octave for middle school students).